 The 'list' subcommand will always use the default user 'conan/profiles' folder.
-But the 'show' subcommand can resolve absolute and relative paths, as well as to map names to '.conan/profiles' folder, in the same way as the '-profile' install argument.
+But the 'show' subcommand is able to resolve absolute and relative paths, as well as to map names to '.conan/profiles' folder, in the same way as the '-profile' install argument.

 '''

 positional arguments:

 {list, show, new, update, get, remove}

 list

 List current profiles

+show

 Show the values defined for a profile

-show
+new

 Creates a new empty profile

-new

 Update a profile with desired value

 update

+Get a profile key

 get

-Get a profile key
+remove

 Remove a profile key

-remove

 optional arguments:

 -h, --help

 show this help message and exit

 '''